Enercon E-126: France: Wind Farm Le Mont des 4 Faux (Le Mont des 4 Faux Parc Éolien)

 In France, a pending approval for the wind farm 'Le Mont des 4 Faux', consisting of an initial number of 52 Enercon E-126 7.58 MW wind turbines but in April 2012 reduced to a new variant of 47 turbines (deleting one 5-unit row in order to meet some ornithological concerns), is considered to be confirmed as such 47 turbines wind farm in 2012.
 This E-126 wind farm is situated between Juniville and Machault, at the southern side of the French Ardennes, near Reims.
-Project developer is the company Windvision.
+The project developer is the company Windvision.